Relatively Lazy: Indoor-Outdoor Navigation Using Vision and GNSS: Introduction

 Absolute sensors such as GNSS present a challenge for relative navigation.
 Unlike cameras, which observe in a local frame, GNSS provides observations in a global frame independent from the robot pose.
 An accurate estimation of the global-to-local transformation is required to make use of the measurements in the path-tracking problem.
 This is not guaranteed after a prolonged section of sensor dropout in which the robot relies on a form of dead-reckoning such as visual odometry (VO).

 One option is to instead estimate all poses in a single global frame.
-This requires a batch map optimization to avoid jumps in the relative pose transformations, which can be computationally expensive.
-However, the key to the path-tracking problem is a good estimate of the path-tracking error --- the difference between the current and map states.
-A good estimate of the states (i.e., in a global frame) themselves is not required.
-This was the primary motivation to use a relative map in VT\&R.
+However, that would require a computationally-expensive batch map optimization to avoid jumps in the relative poses used in navigation.
+Instead, we note that the key to the path-tracking problem is a good estimate of the path-tracking error --- the difference between the current and map states; a good estimate of the states themselves (i.e., in a global frame) is not required.
+This was the primary motivation to use a relative map in VT\&R\@.

 Our method delays sensor fusion until the error estimation step.
 We demonstrate this approach through a practical algorithm fusing GNSS and stereo imagery.
 During the mapping phase, our solution simply logs GNSS observations and associates them with VO keyframes.
-It makes no effort to force these to be consistent with the pose estimates from VO.
+It makes no effort to force these to be consistent with the pose estimates from VO\@.
 On repeat, a local window of GNSS measurements is used to estimate the orientation of the local frame with respect to the global frame and then rotate the error vector.
 Our method adds little computational overhead to the already lightweight VT\&R algorithm.
 It handles the transition between sensing modalities smoothly.
 The regions of availability of each sensor do not need to be specified a priori.

-In Section II-A, we review related work on relative navigation while Section II-B covers other algorithms fusing GNSS and vision.
-Section III describes our stereo-GNSS algorithm in detail.
-Section IV introduces a field trial used for validation and the results are analyzed in Section V. Finally, we summarize the contribution and propose future work in Section VI.
+In Section~\ref{subsec:relative-navigation}, we review related work on relative navigation while Section~\ref{subsec:vision-and-gnss} covers other algorithms fusing GNSS and vision.
+Section~\ref{sec:methodology} describes our stereo-GNSS algorithm in detail.
+Section~\ref{sec:experiments} introduces a field trial used for validation and the results are analyzed in Section~\ref{sec:results}.
+Finally, we summarize the contribution and propose future work in Section~\ref{sec:conclusions-and-future-work}.

-\section{RELATED WORK}
+\section{Related Work}